 Other Do’s and Don’ts

 It is considered rude to go to a wedding while in mourning.
-This occurs because it is believed to give bad luck to the couple that is getting married.
-It also might be outrageous for a pregnant woman to be present at a funeral.
+This occurs because it is believed to give bad luck to the couple getting married.
+It also might be outrageous for pregnant women to be present at a funeral.
 This is because of the idea that a funeral would cause danger to her baby.